theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/xtract-for-alteryx-performance.md

 ---
-layout: page
 title: Xtract for Alteryx Performance Considerations
-description: Test
-permalink: /:collection/:path
-weight: 20
+description: Xtract for Alteryx Performance Considerations
 ---

-The following article contains information on performance measurements for Xtract for Alteryx.<br>
+The following article contains information on performance measurements for {{ productName }}.<br>
 This includes the reliability of performance measurements, best practices to enhance the performance and an example benchmark.

 ### Reliability of Performance Measurements

-Extraction times in Xtract for Alteryx depend mainly on the SAP system’s processing time and the network.
+Extraction times in {{ productName }} depend mainly on the SAP system’s processing time and the network.

 Performance measurements on SAP systems cannot be generalized because SAP systems are highly customized.
 The performance of SAP systems depends on a variety of factors that are specific to each system.